marimerica79/projeto-landpajeDNC/README.md

-# projeto-landpajeDNC
+# Projeto-Landing-page
-Este e um projeto de desenvolvimento do modulo base do curso de tecnologia da Escola DNC
+Este é  o projeto de desenvolvimento do módulo base do curso de Tecnologia da Escola DNC This is the development project for the base module of the DNC School Technology course